-- Watch English Premier League soccer and the FA Cup.
-All EPL matches are available to be streamed live.
+- Watch English Premier League soccer, with all EPL matches available to stream live

-Optus Sport is only available to Optus customers, which means you’ll need an eligible home internet or postpaid mobile phone plan from the telco to gain access.
-Optus customers will also be able to stream data-free, meaning it won’t count towards your monthly data allowance – particularly important when you watch on your mobile.
+Optus Sport is available to everyone from $14.99 a month, but is included free on somE Optus phone plans and all internet plans.
+Optus customers will also be able to stream football data-free, meaning it won’t count towards your monthly data allowance – particularly important when you watch on your mobile.

 How much does Optus Sport cost?

 Optus Sport comes included on eligible home broadband, mobile broadband and postpaid mobile phone plans.
 As you must be an Optus customer, many plans are covered here, but if your plan is not, you can still subscribe to Optus Sport for an extra $14.99 per month, with non-Optus customers also able to sign up for $14.99 a month.
 If you’re looking to sign up for the long term, Optus Sport also offer an Annual Pass, which will cost $139 for 12 months.
 If the season ends, or you just aren’t getting as much out of it as you thought you would, you can cancel your Optus Sport subscription at any time, with your subscription ending at the end of the current billing cycle.
 If you aren’t an Optus customer and worried about data, find out how much data Optus Sport uses here.

 What sports are available with Optus Sport?